iamraajkanchan/BasicComposeApplication_Android/app/src/main/java/com/chinky/family/QuestionsAndAnswersRough.md

 # Content Provider
 ## [Source](https://interviewprep.org/android-content-provider-interview-questions/)
 1. Can you explain the concept of Android Content Providers and their role in data sharing between Android applications?
+    - Content Provider
-    - Android Content Providers facilitate data sharing between Android applications by acting as an abstraction layer over various data storage mechanisms.
-They expose a standardized API for querying, inserting, updating, and deleting data, ensuring secure access control through permissions.
+      - Facilitates data sharing between Android applications
+      - Acts as an abstraction layer over various data storage mechanisms.
+      - They have the following standard APIs to ensure secure control through permissions.
+        - querying data,
+        - inserting data,
+        - updating data,
+        - deleting data,
-    - Content Providers use Uniform Resource Identifiers (URIs) to uniquely identify data sets, allowing other apps to request specific information without direct access to the underlying storage system.
-This decouples data management from app logic, promoting modular design and reusability.
+      - Use Uniform Resource Identifiers (URIs) to uniquely identify data sets,
+      - Allow other apps to request specific information without direct access to the underlying storage system.
-    - To create a custom Content Provider, developers extend the ContentProvider class, implementing methods like query(), insert(), update(), and delete().
+      - To create a custom Content Provider, extend the ContentProvider class, implementing methods like query(), insert(), update(), and delete().
 Additionally, they define a contract class outlining URIs, MIME types, and column names for easy integration with other components, such as CursorLoaders.
 2. How would you design a custom Content Provider in an Android application?
 What are the essential component you would consider?
     - To design a custom Content Provider in an Android application, follow these steps:
         - Define the contract: Create a class extending BaseColumns to define URIs, MIME types, and column names for your data.